Staff Profiles

 Since 2023, I have been a Senior Fellow of the Higher Education Academy, in recognition of my body of work supporting and influencing educational practice within my institution and nationally.
 I am currently working towards the next step, Principal Fellowship.

-I am a Governor of Emmanuel College, Gateshead, where I serve on the Local Governing Body and hold a particular brief focusing on Sixth Form Curriculum and Student Experience.
+I have served as a Governor of Emmanuel College, Gateshead, holding a role on Local Governing Body and a particular brief focusing on Sixth Form Curriculum and Student Experience.

-I am also a Research Associate of the Waterloo Institute for Hellenistic Studies (Canada), and a member of a number of external international research networks, including the Antigonid Network led by the University of Exeter and the University of Southampton.
+I am also a Research Associate of the Waterloo Institute for Hellenistic Studies (Canada), and a member of a number of external international research networks, including the Antigonid Network led by the University of Exeter and the University of Southampton and the Royal Studies Network led by the University of Winchester.

-On these topics I also regularly review articles and proposals for a number of publishers internationally, including the key journals Journal of Hellenic Studies, Historia, Journal of the History of Ideas, Intellectual History Review, and Royal Studies Journal.
+I regularly review articles and proposals for a number of publishers internationally, including the key journals Journal of Hellenic Studies, Historia, Journal of the History of Ideas, Intellectual History Review, and Royal Studies Journal.

-On the pedagogy side, I have strong interests in digital education, skills-based learning, employability, interdisciplinarity (including diversification of provision), and assessment and feedback.
-I recently led projects in major areas of student experience and teaching and learning, including redeveloping UG and PGT marking criteria in the School, designing a new HCA Canvas community interface, and developing models of continuous and formative assessments.
+I am a Senior Fellow of the Higher Education Academy (AdvanceHE) and have led numerous projects in major areas of student experience and teaching and learning, including redeveloping UG and PGT marking criteria in the School, designing a new HCA Canvas community interface, and developing models of continuous and formative assessments.
 I designed and introduced Newcastle's innovative Global Ancient Histories module (now compulsory for V110 Ancient History, and widely available for enrolment in the Faculty of Humanities and Social Sciences).
 I have also sat on the programme committees for the University’s Learning and Teaching Conference and the Association for Learning Technology's annual conference.
-You can also see a couple of my recent write-ups of my practice in the university's Case Studies of Effective Practice:

 Feedback, Guidance, and Consultation hours, 2024/25